Topological comparison theorems for Bredon motivic cohomology: Introduction

 \subsection{Notation and Conventions:}

 Throughout $k$ is a perfect field of characteristic $\ch(k)\neq 2$.
-For a finite group $G$, let $G\sm/k$ denote the category of smooth schemes of finite type over $k$ with left $G$-actions and equivariant maps.
+Unless said otherwise, a scheme is always assumed to be separated.
+For a finite group $G$, let $G\sch/k$ denote the category of separated schemes of finite type over $k$ with left $G$-actions and equivariant maps.
+Similarly, $G\sm/k$ is the category of smooth schemes of finite type over $k$ with left $G$-actions and equivariant maps.
 We use the term {\em $k$-variety } synonymous with separated, finite type, scheme over $k$.

 We write $\A(V) = \spec (\Sym (V^{\vee}))$ for the affine scheme associated to a vector space $V$ over $k$, and $\P(V) = \proj(\Sym (V^{\vee}))$ for the associated projective scheme.

 The construction of the stable $G$-equivariant motivic homotopy category $\SH_{G}(k)$ is recalled in Appendix \ref{app:EMHT}.
 We write $[-,-]_{G}$ for maps in $\SH_{G}(k)$.
 We distinguish four sphere objects in the $C_{2}$-equivariant motivic homotopy category, see \aref{sub:C2}.
 These are denoted $S^{1}$, $S^{\sigma}$, $S^{1}_{t}$, and $S^{\sigma}_{t}$.
 The sphere $S^{1}$ is the usual simplicial sphere and $S^{\sigma}$ the simplicial sign representation sphere.
 The algebro-geometric sphere $S^{1}_{t}$ is the pointed scheme $(\G_{m},1)$ equipped with trivial action and $S^{\sigma}_{t}$ is the pointed scheme $(\G_{m},1)$ equipped with the inversion action, $x\mapsto x^{-1}$.
 We write $V=a+p\sigma$ for the $C_2$-representation which is the sum of $a$-copies of the trivial representation and $p$-copies of the sign representation, and define